Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Private sector accommodation

 There is a wide choice of private accommodation in Cardiff that is let by private landlords.
-However, some landlords may be reluctant to offer short-term tenancy agreements so it is important to research what they can offer carefully.
-If you do decide to look for private accommodation, the Residences Office has up-to-date lists of self-catering rooms, flats and houses for rent.
+However, some landlords may be reluctant to offer short-term tenancy agreements so it is important to research what they can offer carefully and view any accommodation before signing any contracts.

 You may also wish to seek other students looking for accommodation by posting a message on our Facebook page.